cockroachdb/docs/v2.1/known-limitations.md

 ### Using `LIKE...ESCAPE` in `WHERE` and `HAVING` constraints

 CockroachDB tries to optimize most comparisons operators in `WHERE` and `HAVING` clauses into constraints on SQL indexes by only accessing selected rows.
-This is done for `LIKE` clauses when a common prefix for all selected rows can be determined in the search pattern (e.g. `...
+This is done for `LIKE` clauses when a common prefix for all selected rows can be determined in the search pattern (e.g., `...
 LIKE 'Joe%'`).
 However, this optimization is not yet available if the `ESCAPE` keyword is also used.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/30192)

 ### Using SQLAlchemy with CockroachDB

-Users of the SQLAlchemy adapter provided by Cockroach Labs must [upgrade the adapter to the latest release](https://github.com/cockroachdb/cockroachdb-python) before they upgrade to CockroachDB 2.1.
+Users of the SQLAlchemy adapter provided by Cockroach Labs must [upgrade the adapter to the latest release](https://github.com/cockroachdb/cockroachdb-python) before upgrading to CockroachDB 2.1.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/28772)